New American Bible Revised Edition: Background

-The press statement says that the New American Bible Revised Edition will in many ways be a more literal translation than the original New American Bible.
+The press statement said that the New American Bible Revised Edition would in many ways be a more literal translation than the original New American Bible.

-Old Testament

-In August 1990, the Catholic Biblical Association passed a resolution urging revision of the Old Testament of the New American Bible.

-In November 2008, the Old Testament (including footnotes and introductions) was approved by the United States Conference of Catholic Bishops.
-However, they would not allow it to be published with the 1991 Psalms.
-A final revision of the NAB Psalter was undertaken using suggestions vetted by the Subcommittee for the Translation of Scripture Text and stricter conformity to Liturgiam Authenticam.
+Translation history

+This revision was begun in 1994 by scholars of the Catholic Biblical Association, and was completed in 2002.
+The translators used the Masoretic Text as their primary textual basis, with occasional corrections from the Septuagint or Dead Sea Scrolls.
+The bishops reviewed these translations, and sent them back to the scholars for revisions.
+The revisions were completed in 2008, and were approved by the USCCB at their November 2008 meeting.
+However, they would not allow it to be published with the 1991 translation of the Psalms.
+They decided to delay publication of the Old Testament until a revision of the Psalms, already in progress, could be completed.

 Psalms

-The first revision of the Psalms in 1991 was rejected for liturgical use by the Congregation for Divine Worship and the Discipline of the Sacraments at the Vatican because of the extensive application of gender-neutral language in the text.

-Throughout the new translation of the Psalms, the use of gender-neutral language has been limited and appropriate gender-specific pronouns used in conjunction with the original Hebrew.
+The 1991 NAB Psalter had initially been approved for liturgical use by the Vatican in 1992, but this approval was revoked in 1994, after changes to the policy regarding inclusive language.
+In April 2002, Father Joseph Jensen, one of the leading translators of that Psalter, announced a plan to revise it.
+This revision was completed in June 2003.
+Following further revisions, this new Psalter was approved by the USCCB in 2010.

-Changes to vocabulary
+Changes to the Old Testament

+Vocabulary

 One of the more important changes found in the New American Bible Revised Edition is the substitution of various words and phrases for language which carries a modern connotation which is quite different from the original suggested meanings.
 Examples include changing "cereal" to "grain" and "booty" to "plunder."

-Examples

 Similarly, "holocaust" has been changed to "burnt offering".
 The word "holocaust" in modern English has become used almost exclusively to refer to the genocide of the Jewish people during World War II.
 In order to capture the biblical meaning, the translators chose the phrase "burnt offering" to replace "holocaust" throughout the text in reference to sacrifices made to God.